 Many interconnected factors contribute to the success of any training program.
 Successful training requires an educated and observant trainer who communicates well with both people and animals.
 Training also involves owner commitment and compliance, environmental factors, and the physical and mental-emotional state of the animal.
 Given these complex factors, it is impossible and unethical for any trainer to make any guarantee of behavioral outcomes for the animal.
-As a member of the professional associations PPG, APDT, and IAABC, I am bound to a high ethical standard in the field of animal training and behavior.
+As a member of the professional organizations PPG, APDT, CCPDT, and IAABC, I am bound to a high ethical standard in the field of animal training and behavior.
 I have pledged to these associations that I will never offer behavioral guarantees.
-Therefore, while Plucky Paws does not guarantee any behavioral outcomes for your pet, I emphatically guarantee that I will provide amazing customer service, a customized approach to your goals, a commitment to excellence in my field, an investment in ongoing education and professional development, and that I will engage compassionately with your dog every step of the way.
+Therefore, while Plucky Paws does not guarantee any behavioral outcomes for your pet, I emphatically guarantee that I will provide amazing customer service, a customized approach to your goals, a commitment to excellence in my field, an investment in ongoing education, and that I will engage compassionately with your dog every step of the way.

 What makes a Plucky Pet?